-She has been President of Rai – Radiotelevisione Italiana – since August 2015 until August 2018 and CEO of Rai Com SpA commercial branch of Rai, Radiotelevisione Italiana Group until May 2020.
+She has been President of Rai – Radiotelevisione Italiana – from August 2015 until August 2018 and CEO of Rai Com SpA commercial branch of Rai, Radiotelevisione Italiana Group until May 2020.

 She has been Vice President of EBU, the European Broadcasting Union.

-She is also a member of European Council on Foreign Relations and of the Aspen Institute.
+She is also a member of the European Council on Foreign Relations and of the Aspen Institute.

 Ms Maggioni is a regular speaker at national and international conferences and an advisory member of several economical institutions.